MilesWK/Using-Colorama-and-Termcolor/README.md

 ```python
 init(autoreset=True) #Makes Termcolor work on Windows devices
 ```
+The "autoreset=True" inside the "init" function makes it so we don't have to reset the color after using it.
+That only applies if running color through colorama only.

 Now, we can print colored text with the colored() function:
 ```python